Being fire ready is a shared responsibility between government, emergency services and the community.

 Each year the Country Fire Authority (CFA) declares a Fire Danger Period over the summer months to help minimise the risk of fire starting on residents’ properties and spreading to neighbouring properties.

-During this time we conduct an annual Fire Prevention Program by identifying and inspecting vacant properties to make sure they do not pose a fire risk and that they continue to meet the requirements of the Amenity Local Law.
+During this time we conduct an annual Fire Prevention Program by identifying and inspecting vacant land to make sure they do not pose a fire risk and that they continue to meet the requirements of the Amenity Local Law.

 If properties are well maintained and cleared of hazardous materials, there is no need for property owners to take further action other than continuing with regular maintenance.